 We know that he was a man of action – a mercenary, fighting in wars to support the causes he believed in.
 He was also subversive and unwilling to accept the restrictions of his time.

-Fighting for who we are and what we believe in is something that all LGBTQ people can identify with.
+Fighting for who we are and what we believe in is something that all queer people can identify with.
 This Bonfire Night, let’s break out the fireworks.